Overview of lymphoma in young people

-Lymphomas are a group of cancers of the lymphatic system.
-They develop when lymphocytes, which are a type of white blood cell, gain DNA mutations which lead them to divide and grow uncontrollably, resulting in lymphoma.
+Lymphomas are a group of cancers of a type of white blood cell called lymphocytes, that live mostly in our lymphatic system.
+They develop when lymphocytes, which are a type of white blood cell, develop DNA mutations which causes them to divide and grow uncontrollably, resulting in lymphoma.
 There are two main types of lymphoma, Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).

 Lymphoma can be further divided into: